What is Hierarchical Clustering in Python?

 Supervised vs Unsupervised Learning

-It’s important to understand the difference between supervised and unsupervised learning before we dive into hierarchical clustering.
+Understanding the difference between supervised and unsupervised learning is important before we dive into the Clustering hierarchy.
 Let me explain this difference using a simple example.

 Suppose we want to estimate the count of bikes that will be rented in a city every day: